Navigating Files and Directories

 $ cd Desktop/data-shell/data

-If we want to move up one level from the data directory, we could use cd ..
+If we want to move up one level from the data directory, we could use cd ...
+But

 there is another way to move to any directory, regardless of your